silonp/configuration_files/README.md

 `git apply ~/configuration_files/vim/patch/ctrlp/statusline.patch`

-When you're bothered by "dirty" git prompt, add following to `.gitmodules`:
+When you're bothered by "dirty" git prompt add following to `.gitmodules`
 ```gitmodules
 [submodule "path/to/submodule"]
     ...
     ignore = dirty
     ...
 ```
 ## Tmux
 Use `tmux_start` script to start or attach to the session.
 Use `tmux_end` to destroy the session.